jweber/WcfClientProxyGenerator/README.md

     });

 #### OnBeforeInvoke & OnAfterInvoke
-Allows you to configure an event handlers that are called every time a method is called on the service.
+Allows configuring event handlers that are called every time a method is called on the service.
 Events will receive information which method was called and with what parameters in the `OnInvokeHandlerArguments` structure.

 The OnBeforeInvoke event will fire every time a method is attempted to be called, and thus can be fired multiple times if you have a retry policy in place.